 Some client LSP MAY require a path bound to a specific set of component links.
-This case is most likely to occur in bidirectional client LSP where time synchronization protocols such as PTP or NTP are carried, or in any other case where symmetric delay is highly desirable.
+This case is most likely to occur in bidirectional client LSP where time synchronization protocols such as Precision Time Protocol (PTP) or Network Time Protocol (NTP) are carried, or in any other case where symmetric delay is highly desirable.
 There may be other uses of this capability.

 Other client LSP may only require that the LSP path serve the same set of nodes in both directions.
-This is necessary if protocols are carried which make use of the reverse direction of the LSP as a back channel in cases such OAM protocols using TTL to monitor or diagnose the underlying path.
+This is necessary if protocols are carried which make use of the reverse direction of the LSP as a back channel in cases such OAM protocols using IPv4 Time to Live (TTL) or IPv4 Hop Limit to monitor or diagnose the underlying path.
 There may be other uses of this capability.

-- FR#13 The solution MUST support an optional means for client LSP signaling to bind a client LSP to a particular component link within an advanced multipath.
-If this option is not exercised, then a client LSP that is bound to an advanced multipath may be bound to any component link matching all other signaled requirements, and different directions of a bidirectional client LSP can be bound to different component links. - FR#14 The solution MUST support a means to indicate that both directions of co-routed bidirectional client LSP MUST be bound to the same set of nodes.
+FR#13 The solution MUST support an optional means for client LSP signaling to bind a client LSP to a particular component link within an advanced multipath.
+If this option is not exercised, then a client LSP that is bound to an advanced multipath may be bound to any component link matching all other signaled requirements, and different directions of a bidirectional client LSP can be bound to different component links.

+FR#14 The solution MUST support a means to indicate that both directions of co-routed bidirectional client LSP MUST be bound to the same set of nodes.

-A client LSP which is bound to a specific component link SHOULD NOT exceed the capacity of a single component link.
+FR#15 A client LSP which is bound to a specific component link SHOULD NOT exceed the capacity of a single component link.
+This is inherent in the assumption that a network SHOULD NOT operate in a congested state if congestion is avoidable.

 For some large bidirectional client LSP it may not be necessary (or possible due to the client LSP capacity) to bind the LSP to a common set of component links but may be necessary or desirable to constrain the path taken by the LSP to the same set of nodes in both directions.
-Without and entirely new and highly dynamic protocol, it is not feasible to constrain such an bidirectional client LSP to take multiple paths and coordinate load balance on each side to keep both directions of flows within such an LSP on common paths.
+Without an entirely new and highly dynamic protocol, it is not feasible to constrain such an bidirectional client LSP to take multiple paths and coordinate load balance on each side to keep both directions of flows within such an LSP on common paths.